What is WPS?

-Brute force attacks are another way to saying that someone can use a program or script to continually badger your router with passwords based on the type of security the router has until it finds the solution.
+Brute force attacks are another way of saying that someone can use a program or script to continually badger your router with passwords based on the type of security the router has until it finds the solution.

-So basically the router manufacturers/networking companies made products with the world’s worst password, a terrible defense protocol, and on top of that you aren’t able to change the terrible password.
+So basically the router manufacturers/networking companies made products with the world’s worst password, a terrible defense protocol, and on top of that, you aren’t able to change the terrible password.
 How awesome is that?!?

 A List of Routers with WPS Defects